 - The International Council of Graphic Design Associations (ICOGRADA) - ICOGRADA began in 1963, providing a network for global designers to connect, collaborate, and learn from each other.
 Members are divided into seven different categories for the best networking potential; groups include education, corporate, professionals, and promotional members.
 ICOGRADA's database of documents is open to public viewing, including design policies, best practice guides, intellectual property information, regional statistics, and case studies.

-- Graphic Artists Guild – This professional guild is based in New York City.
+- Graphic Artists Guild - This professional guild is based in New York City.
 It serves as a rallying point for graphic artists, animators, cartoonists, and web designers.
 There are six regional chapters based in major cities such as Chicago, Seattle, and Boston.
 Members gain access to exclusive publications, webinars, insurance options, and referrals.
-You can take a look at what guild members are currently working on by checking out the official Graphic Artist Guild portfolio online.
+You can take a look at what guild members are currently working on by checking out official Graphic Artist Guild portfolios online.

 - The Design Management Institute - This nonprofit organization caters to a global audience of design industry professionals.
 They are dedicated to career training, networking, and the advancement of design business practices.
 Members can join at the student, professional, or faculty levels to gain perks such as referral listings, a job bank, research library access, and event discounts.